aofalcao/msqsar/README.md

    ...
 ```

-In the section *Detailed results:* (not completely displayed above) the actual data from the .sar file is presented along the predicted values in the following column.
+In the section *Detailed results:* (not completely displayed above) the actual data from the output .sar file is presented along the predicted values in the following column.
 We can see that, for the first two molecules, the model was not able to make any type of prediction and therefore assigned them an `NA`

 ## Screening a database